sagemath/trac_to_gh/Issue 1527.md

 # Issue 1527: we really really need a doctest with "import rpy" in it, to make sure r is working at all in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1527

 Original creator: was